webqit/webflo/site/docs/concepts/routing.md

 #### Universal Handlers

 Universal handlers (`handler.js`) are handlers declared without any layer binding.
+They represent the default handler for a route.
+And they imply logic that can run anywhere in the client-server stack.
-They can coexist with layer-specific handlers but execute wherever no layer-specific handler exists for the current layer, making them perfect for universal logic.
+They execute wherever no layer-specific handler exists for the current layer, making them perfect for universal logic.

 ```js
 // app/handler.js